-- Lifestyles, circumstances and expectations amongst older adults are changing - Lack of Elder networks/hubs results in many smaller organisations working in silos

-- Need for improved advice to Council from older people - In some organisations practices are changing sometimes this has unexpected consequences which can be positive or challenging (eg Ageing in Place, partnership models, Transport plans). - In other organisations (especially smaller not-for-profit organisations) many are finding it difficult to adapt to change expectations and modern models of operation eg where they are relying on formal volunteer structures. - Unique social divides exist in Wairarapa for example rural versus urban and established families versus new retirees - Resourcing funding and people under pressure - Lack of strategies for older adults services outside of the health sector - Community leaders want to see a culture shift that honours ageing, improved communication with older adults, improved design and accessibility for older adults
+- Lifestyles, circumstances and expectations amongst older adults are changing - Lack of Elder networks/hubs results in many smaller organisations working in silos - Need for improved advice to Council from older people - In some organisations practices are changing sometimes this has unexpected consequences which can be positive or challenging (eg Ageing in Place, partnership models, transport plans). - In other organisations (especially smaller not-for-profit organisations) many are finding it difficult to adapt to changing expectations and modern models of operation eg high reliance on traditional committees and formal volunteer structures - Unique social divides exist in Wairarapa, for example, rural versus urban and established families versus new retirees - Resourcing funding and people under pressure - Lack of strategies for older adults services outside of the health sector - Community leaders want to see a culture shift that honours ageing, improved communication with older adults, improved design and accessibility for older adults.

-5.4.5 Staff and elected member Input
+6.4.5 Staff and elected member input